HIM: Have I mentioned here before that, during my first marriage, I wasn’t completely faithful?

 So it seems like I’m stuck here.
 I don’t really know if the dependence is physical or mental, but it is a fact.
 Which I don’t mind, because at least we’re able to have lots and lots of sex, and as far as I know there are no long term health issues associated with either drug.

-HIM: That’s fine with me – I’m always up for an experiment (sorry, it just came out that way).
+HIM: That’s fine with me – I’m always up for an experiment.